SiloCityLabs/Cuttlephone/README.md

 # Cuttlephone
-Cuttlephone is a modular 3D printed phone case and USB-C gamepad.
+Cuttlephone is a adaptable 3D printed phone case and USB-C gamepad.

 # Status
 A prototype (0.x) is currently in development.
 Currently supports:
  - phone case
  - Switch Joy-Con rails
  - Razer Junglecat rails

+ # How to use
+Check the website for premade .3MF model of supported phones.
+To create your own phone, install OpenSCAD, clone the repo or download the .ZIP, and run "case/phone_case.scad".
+Run "sh build.sh" to create all 3MF files.

+# Build logs

 You can follow progress here:
  - [HackADay.io project log](https://hackaday.io/project/165606-cuttlephone-gamepad-phone-case)